reo420/RemoteCMD/README.md

 For the networking part I only used winsock, and I only tested it on localhost.

 Features/Commands:
-zombies - view your zombies connected to the server help - shows help useful - useful cmd commands select + (the number of the client shown in the zombies menu) - Selects the client and connects to its cmd. leave - leaves the session kill - deletes the client
+zombies - view your zombies connected to the server <br />
+help - shows help <br />
+useful - useful cmd commands <br />
+select + (the number of the client shown in the zombies menu) - Selects the client and connects to its cmd. <br />
+leave - leaves the session <br />
+kill - deletes the client <br />